2013 Shapla Square protests: Government

 She also blamed the attack on her arch rival Khaleda Zia, claiming: “She (Khaleda) is the instigator, she is the issuer of order.”
-Awami League politicians blamed Qamrul Islam BNP, Jamaat and ISI of backing the protests.
+Awami League politicians blamed the BNP, Jamaat and ISI of backing the protests.
 Hefazat was also criticized for bringing minors, who were also attacked by law enforcement agencies during the operation, to the protests.

 Opposition

 The opposition Bangladesh Nationalist Party compared the attacks to the Pakistani crackdown on 25 March and Jalianwala Bagh massacres.
-BNP leader MK Anwar called it a "disastrous killing."
-In response, Detective Branch police raided the houses of city BNP convener Sadeque Hossain Khoka and Bangladesh Jatiya Party chairman Andaleeve Rahman Partha.
+BNP leader M.K.
+Anwar called it a "disastrous killing."
+In response, the Detective Branch of Bangladesh Police raided the houses of BNP convener Sadeque Hossain Khoka and Bangladesh Jatiya Party chairman Andaleeve Rahman Partha.

 Hefazat-e-Islam

 While some Hefzat activists vowed "revenge" after the killings, Hefazat amir Shah Ahmad Shafi appealed for calm and called a general strike all over Bangladesh on 12 May 2013.

 Others

 On 10 June 2013, human rights group Odhikar, published a fact finding report claiming 61 deaths, but refused to provide any names of the victims report, citing security concerns for the families of the victims.
 The Ain O Shalish Kendro demanded impartial investigation "to deal with them (Hefazat-e-Islam) more strategically and responsibly."